rioishii/INFO-442-Project/ArchitectureSpecification.md

 | removeChore() | int choreID                                                                    | boolean      | Removes a chore from the Chore Database given a choreID.
 Returns whether or not                                                                                                                                           |

 <br/><br/>
-## User Handler - Handles CRUD operations roommates within a group
+## User Handler - Handles CRUD operations for users, where users are roommates or the person logging into the software
 * Connections:
   * Inputs: Operation type of CRUD, username, email, group, password
   * Outputs: None